-The next result is a MDP on the level of {\it measures}.
-Let us denote by $ \M(\R^d)$ the real vector space of finite signed measures on $\R^d$.
-Equip $ \M(\R^d)$ with the {\it $ \tau $-topology} generated by the sets:
+The next result is a MDP on the level of \emph{measures}.
+Denote by $ \Meas(\R^d)$ the real vector space of finite signed measures on $\R^d$.
+Equip $ \Meas(\R^d)$ with the \emph{$ \tau $-topology} generated by the sets:

 where $ f \in \B(\R^d) $, $ x \in \R $ and $ \delta > 0 $.
-It is well known that since the collection of linear functionals $\{\nu \mapsto \langle f, \nu \rangle \sth f \in \B(\R^d) \}$ is separating in $ \M(\R^d)$, this topology makes $ \M(\R^d)$ into a locally convex, Hausdorff topological vector space, whose topological dual is the preceding collection, hereafter identified with $ \B(\R^d)$.
-With this notation we establish the following {\it measure-level} MDP for $\overline\mu^{\xi}_{\la\ka}$:
+It is well known that since the collection of linear functionals $\{\nu \mapsto \langle f, \nu \rangle \sth f \in \B(\R^d) \}$ is separating in $ \Meas(\R^d)$, this topology makes $ \Meas(\R^d)$ into a locally convex, Hausdorff topological vector space, whose topological dual is the preceding collection, hereafter identified with $ \B(\R^d)$.
+With this notation we establish the following \emph{measure-level} MDP for $ \barmuxilaka $: